-David Cameron has set out his vision for the British steel industry, which involves cutting edge technology from the 8th century BC to the 1st century AD.
-Speaking from a rudimentary hill-fort north of Port Talbot, the Prime Minister reassured 5,000 steel workers that their jobs were safe – provided they were willing retrain ‘as druids’.
+The PM has set out his vision for the British steel industry, which involves cutting edge technology from the 8th century BC to the 1st century AD.
+Speaking from a rudimentary hill-fort north of Port Talbot, he reassured 5,000 steel workers that their jobs were safe - provided they were willing retrain 'as druids'.

-The spokeswoman claimed: ‘The Iron Age presents a great opportunity to diversify into sheep-farming and range of Welsh punch-lines built around the phrase ‘rearing sheep’.
-Business Secretary Sajid Javid has said that the steel workers will just have to adjust to an average life expectancy of 25, but it’s Port Talbot for God’s sake, they’ll be grateful’.
+'The Iron Age presents a great opportunity to diversify into sheep-farming and range of Welsh punch-lines built around the phrase 'rearing sheep'.
+Yes, you will have to adjust to an average life expectancy of 25, but in Port Talbot that's probably an increase.’